 You might know all of that already, but you might not know you can save your favorite Spotify playlist to one of your Como Audio music system’s preset keys in addition to Internet and FM stations, and input sources like Bluetooth and Auxiliary.
 Just play the Spotify playlist through your music system and press and hold the desired preset key until you see the message on the display confirming it was saved.
 From then on you can press that preset (even when the unit is in standby) and listen to that playlist.
 At any point while the music is playing you can repeatedly press the “i” (information) key on the Como Audio remote control to see any available meta data.
 If you have multiple Como Audio systems grouped, you can play the playlist simultaneously on all of the grouped units to enjoy it throughout your home.
 There is one important caveat to this preset feature: If the playlist is too lengthy, it cannot be saved.
 Spotify does not define what “too lengthy” is, but if you press and hold a preset button to save a Spotify playlist and nothing happens, that is confirmation the playlist is too long and you should choose a shorter list.

-Additionally, you can save a podcast from Spotify to a preset key.
-However, the podcast episode will not automatically update when a new episode becomes available.
+Additionally, you can save a podcast from Spotify (or podcasts from the Internet radio menu on your Como Audio system) to a preset key.
+However, the podcast episode cannot automatically update when a new episode becomes available.